dmhernandez2525/DRY_Dry/src/docs/contributing/creating.md

 ## Utils

-Your component might need different functions, constants or other stuff that don't need to live inside of it, the place to put those is inside your utils file: `Checkbox.utils.js`.
+Your Component might need different functions, constants, or other stuff that don't need to live inside of it, the place to put those is inside your utils file: `Checkbox.utils.js`.

 ## Exporting